 “The landlords became the ultimate gatekeepers,” Rabinovitz said.
 “Towns didn’t select the best operator.”

 “Up until COVID, it was a boom for the landlords,” he added.
 “Many paid thousands of dollars for nothing.”

 Some companies have had to cope with two and a half years of holding costs.

 The only people who can compete are those who can hold the property for the time necessary to secure the license Rabinovitz noted.

 Interim President of the Massachusetts Cannabis Association for Delivery (MCAD) Aaron Goines said his company went to a town where there was a sliver of land where a dispensary would be allowed.
 Large MSOs were renting the only two properties that qualified to lock up space and hold it until they could apply.

 “It doesn’t take a lot of effort if you have the balance sheet to do so,” Goines said.

-Some towns were charging $10,000 for a letter of intent because they knew cannabis operators would pay money for the letter to apply for a license from the State.
+Some towns were charging $10,000 for a letter of intent because they knew cannabis entreprenuers would pay money for the letter to apply for a license from the State.

 “As long as real estate is the leash on the process, the landlords will pick who wins.
 Social equity will be forced to the sidelines,” he added.